 The end goal for their coalition is to create farming plots around metropolitan areas providing access to healthy food.
 Similar to nonprofit community gardens, they want to one day expand to 10 acres and include an agriculture education system.

 I am completely inspired by Brittney and Kris’s story.
 Their impact on their local, veteran and agriculture community is outstanding.
-Learn more about how you can give back to their coalition, here.
+Visit the K & B Liberty Farms website to learn more about how you can give back to their coalition.

 We all eat, and that is why farming will always matter.
 Everybody Eats is where the stories of food and farming intersect.